 An important prerequisite of success for your online business is that your website has to be visible to users in the SERPs, i.e. it must be indexable by Google.
 There are many ways to check whether your website is indexable or not.
-This is where Ryte can be useful – you can use Ryte as a step-by-step guide to find any factors that are preventing your website from indexing.
-Once you have checked these steps and made any necessary corrections, nothing will stand in the way of your website being successfully indexed, leading to increased traffic and conversions.
+Ryte can help – you can use Ryte as a step-by-step guide to find any factors that are preventing your website from being indexed.
+Once you’ve checked these steps and made any necessary corrections, nothing will stand in the way of your website being successfully indexed, leading to increased traffic and conversions.

 This is a mistake that can happen even to the most experienced SEOs: You may have accidentally inserted the meta tag “noindex, follow” on your subpages, or forgotten to remove it.
 This tag is used to ensure that a URL will not be indexed by search engines, and it is inserted into the <head>-area of a web page as follows: